The-Known-Galaxy/archives/jedi/philosophy_of_the_force/vergence/vergence.md

 It was very rare for a Vergence to center around an individual, both Orders never figured out how this was achievable.

 # Section 1

 There were many identified Force nexuses across the galaxy founded by the Jedi Order.
 The great temple on Coruscant itself was built on top of a Force nexus, which contained very powerful nexus energy, located on the mountain known as the Sacred Spire.
 It was still contaminated with the Force nexus after it was abandoned during the Yuuzhan Vong War.
 Many other temples were built within  proximity of Force nexuses, like the temple on Ilum.
 Some nexuses occurred after a series of different events.

 # Section 2

-When an object is left next to a Force nexus for certain periods, it gets imbued with Force abilities and can become powerful artifacts, such as the ability to boost the user’s awareness and give them faster reflexes and reaction time.
+When an object is left next to a Force nexus for certain periods, it gets imbued with Force abilities and can become powerful artifacts, such as the ability to boost the userâ€™s awareness and give them faster reflexes and reaction time.
 Even those who were not Force-sensitive could use these artifacts.
 Some objects that were infected with the Light Side of the Force were that powerful they could purify someone, and artifacts with the Dark Side embedded within could corrupt someone.
 The Force-sensitive planet, Spintir, had a Vergence within the Caves of Light and Shadow, it was an ancient cave that experienced a stalemate between the Light and Dark Sides of the Force.